-^a A count of paragraphs that can be affected by setting specific looseness values.
-For example, the column of -1/2 counts all paragraphs that could be shortened by one line and extended in a solution for Carroll, but this is due to the fact that this document contains an unbreakable object of nearly the height of a column, so that it requires a much higher amount of flexibility to move this out of a break position.
-Figure 1 on page 4 shows these problematic pages.
+When applying the spread extension, the length of the active list gets bounded by $46 \times 3 \times 4 =$ 552; thus, again, the observed maxima of 432, 263, 485, 486, and 487 (flex) are in line with expectations.
+Without flex, the maxima are also higher than before but nowhere close to the highest possible value.
+It may appear surprising that this additional flexibility does not result in a solution for Carroll, but this is due to the fact that this document contains an unbreakable object of nearly the height of a column so that it requires a much higher amount of flexibility to move this out of a break position.
+Figure 1 on page 6 shows these problematic pages.